The structure of a local embedding and applications to Chern classes of weighted blow-ups: Introduction

 Weighted blow-ups form a class of morphisms with a variety of applications.
 They come up, for example, when considering variation of GIT.
 As algebraic stacks provide a natural context for the study of weighted blow-ups, this class may be extended to weighted blow-ups along regular local embeddings.
 Moduli spaces of (weighted) curves and (weighted) stable maps are examples for which this type of morphisms comes up naturally.

-As an application to the universally closed \'etale cover construction, blowing up Chern classes along a regular local embedding is reduced to the case of regular embeddings.
+As an application to the universally closed \'etale cover construction, blowing up Chern classes along local embeddings of smooth stacks is reduced to the case of smooth embeddings.
 The basic idea of this computation, like in the case of schemes, is to retrieve the Chern classes from their pullback to the exceptional divisor, for example via the Riemann-Roch without denominators formula (\cite{fulton}).
 However, when weights are considered, a less standard approach is necessary for the retrieval step.
 By a deformation to a "weighted normal cone", we reduce the problem to the case when both the blow-up locus and the exceptional divisor are fixed loci for $\CC^*$--actions making the blow-down morphism equivariant.
-The Atyiah-Bott localization theorem then means that the class of the exceptional divisor can be inverted, allowing us to retrieve a class on the blow-up from its pullback to the exceptional divisor.
+The Atiyah--Bott localization theorem then means that the class of the exceptional divisor can be inverted, allowing us to retrieve a class on the blow-up from its pullback to the exceptional divisor.